zkyntu/UnLanedet/scripts/TRAIN.md

 2. Add the core model under CLRNet folder.

-3. create the config file.
-Following the example config file below.
+3. Create the config file and follow the example config file below.

 ```Shell
 from ..modelzoo import get_config